 So, what happened to Gosha, you may be wondering.
 Well, he’s still around.
 The more important question is, though: what happened to his self-proclaimed “die-hard” fans, who not too long ago were parading around in Gosha’s Russian writing logo tees?
 Well, they’ve moved on because this is the state of fashion.
 It moves quickly and as a result, it lacks depth.
 There’s simply no time for that, the rapidity of the current fashion model simply won’t allow it.
 And designers are not the only ones who are feeling the pace.

-In short: Shoppers now – just like shoppers in the past – aim to maintain the appearance of status, and a Vetements sweatshirt will give them that for a few seasons.
+In short: Shoppers now – not terribly unlike shoppers in the past – aim to maintain the appearance of some type of status, to present themselves as being part of a community of like-minded consumers.
+A branded sweatshirt or specific pair of “it” sneakers will give them that for a few seasons.

 THE UPSIDE OF ALL OF THIS

 Right now, it seems to be more about the brands and who is wearing them: Kanye, Rihanna and street style stars in the case of Vetements and the Kardashian/Jenners if we are talking about Balmain.
 This is what sells.
-It is less about the garments themselves and their intrinsic value (which may be measured by their design or their materials, etc.) and more about how people can use these garments to display how “up on” fashion they really are.
+It is less about the garments themselves and their intrinsic value (which may be measured by their design or their materials, etc.) and more about how people can use these garments to display how in the know they really are.

 But as I mentioned, this is nothing new.
 We’ve been doing this exact same thing with “it” bags for ages now; schilling out designs that are oftentimes more about branding and logos (and the message that they will send for the individuals who buy them) than about the designs themselves.
 The longevity of such bags just tends to be quite a bit longer, their inherent value quite a bit more significant, and thus, their prices a little bit less shocking, which is likely why Birkin bag carriers do not get labeled fashion victims and Vetements fans do.